troch/hocompose/README.md

 Using Higher-Order Components in React is great for composition: they allow to decouple rendering logic from lifecycle logic.

-However, you can quickly pile them up and they can slow down your application by multiplying the number of React component instances your application has to handle.
+However, you can quickly pile them up and they _could_ have an impact on your application performance by multiplying the number of React component instances your application has to create and handle.
+I used the word _could_ because I don't have any figure or benchmark to back that claim.
+It was mentioned in a video that it was a concern for Netflix (missing ref).

+Whether or not too many higher-order components are bad for performance, why should we create a component instance for each additional behaviour we want to add to a component?
+Nested rendering logic makes sense, but nesting behaviours not always.

 __hocompose__ allows you to compose behaviours together in only one higher-order component.
 Think of it as the best of higher-order components, decorators and mixins.